Big Dig: Construction phase

 Swiss engineer Christian Menn took over the design of the bridge.
 He suggested a cradle cable-stayed bridge that would carry ten lanes of traffic.
 The plan was accepted and construction began on the Leonard P. Zakim Bunker Hill Memorial Bridge.
 The bridge employed an asymmetrical design and a hybrid of steel and concrete was used to construct it.
-The distinctive bridge is supported by two forked towers connected to the span by cables and girders.
+The distinctive bridge, designed by Boston-based architect Miguel Rosales, is supported by two forked towers connected to the span by cables and girders.
 It was the first bridge in the country to employ this method and it was, at the time, the widest cable-stayed bridge in the world, having since been surpassed by the Eastern span replacement of the San Francisco–Oakland Bay Bridge.

 Meanwhile, construction continued on the Tobin Bridge approach.
-By the time all parties agreed on the I-93 design, construction of the Tobin connector (today known as the "City Square Tunnel" for a Charlestown area it bypasses) was far along, significantly adding to the cost of constructing the US Route 1 interchange and retrofitting the tunnel.
+By the time all parties agreed on the I-93 design, construction of the Tobin connector, today known as the "City Square Tunnel" for a Charlestown area it bypasses, was far along, significantly adding to the cost of constructing the US Route 1 interchange and retrofitting the tunnel.

 Boston blue clay and other soils extracted from the path of the tunnel were used to cap many local landfills, fill in the Granite Rail Quarry in Quincy, and restore the surface of Spectacle Island in the Boston Harbor Islands National Recreation Area.

 The Storrow Drive Connector, a companion bridge to the Zakim, began carrying traffic from I-93 to Storrow Drive in 1999.
 The project had been under consideration for years, but was opposed by the wealthy residents of the Beacon Hill neighborhood.
-However, it finally was accepted because it would funnel traffic bound for Storrow Drive and downtown Boston away from the mainline roadway.
+It was finally accepted because it would funnel traffic bound for Storrow Drive and downtown Boston away from the mainline roadway.
 The Connector ultimately used a pair of ramps that had been constructed for Interstate 695, enabling the mainline I-93 to carry more traffic that would have used I-695 under the original Master Plan.